 Is surgery recommended for treatment or discomfort?

-Surgery should only be considered when a young woman who has completed puberty is 18 years old.
-Requests for treatment are usually based on symptoms such as: chronic discomfort in her groin area, pain with sex, chronic irritation or other symptoms that are emotionally distressing.
-Surgery should be considered only when other methods to lessen discomfort such as changing the style of clothing don’t work.
+Surgery should only be considered when a young woman who has completed puberty (usually by 18 years old) and requests treatment based on symptoms that do not improve with changes in clothing styles.
+Symptoms may include: chronic discomfort in her groin area, pain with sex, chronic irritation or other symptoms that are emotionally distressing.

 What is the name of the surgery that reshapes the labia?